LEARN ABOUT CROP CIRCLES

 AND HEAR THE LATEST

-At the adjoining Honeystreet Mill Cafe with garden-terraces along the canal, visitors can enjoy a wide range of delightful refreshments, fresh salads, soups and some unique dishes.
+Attached to the centre is the (brand new) Honeystreet Farm shop and the India shop.
+At the adjoining Honeystreet Mill Cafe with garden-terraces along the canal, you can enjoy a wide range of delightful refreshments, fresh salads, soups and some unique dishes.

-The focus of the exhibition lies in the unexplained part of the crop circle phenomenon.
-The man-made element of crop circles is also covered.
+The focus of the exhibition lies in the unexplained part of the phenomenon.
+The man-made element is also covered.

 The exhibition is compiled and curated by researchers Monique Klinkenbergh and Andreas Mueller.
 Various contributions and support from many other national and international scientists, researchers and photographers have been gratefully received.